Carlos151294/ticketing/auth/README.md

 Edit your hosts file to map the traffic from localhost to ticketing.dev.
 If you see the HTTPS chrome warning, type inside the browser "thisisunsafe".

+If you want to update a package, for example @cfntickets/common, run the command:

+    npm update @cfntickets/common

 #### Dependencies Dictionary
 * **express**